ProgramerSalar/Admin-dashboard-2024/README.md

 add sorted in Product Page (sorted means :- if you click the one times then show ascending order again click show decending order):

 ![Alt text](<Screenshot 2024-01-09 195559.png>)

+make a this name file: react-table-config.d.ts and paste the data like this link:https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/react-table